8 Unique Mount Kilimanjaro Facts You May Not Know

 Whether you are at the base or the summit of Mount Kilimanjaro, you’ll always find something new to discover.

-From the rich culture of the Chagga people to the wide-ranging biodiversity and many exciting routes that one can take to reach the top, Kilimanjaro’s possibilities for adventure are endless.
+A fun Kilimanjaro fact is that from the rich culture of the Chagga people to the wide-ranging biodiversity and many exciting routes that one can take to reach the top, Kilimanjaro’s possibilities for adventure are endless.
 Read our list of unique facts about one of the world’s most breathtaking destinations before embarking on your Mount Kilimanjaro adventure.

 8 Facts About Mount Kilimanjaro